Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 621,849, 242,268 total housing units (homes and apartments), and a median house value of $156,354, Baltimore real estate values are some of the lowest in Maryland, although compared to real estate around the nation, Baltimore homes are still considered rather expensive.
+With 621,849 people, 242,268 houses or apartments, and a median cost of homes of $159,893, Baltimore real estate values are some of the lowest in Maryland, although compared to real estate around the nation, Baltimore homes are still considered rather expensive.

 Row houses and other attached homes are the single most common housing type in Baltimore, accounting for 52.33% of the city's housing units.
 Other types of housing that are prevalent in Baltimore include large apartment complexes or high rise apartments ( 21.70%), single-family detached homes ( 14.21%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 11.57%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 People in Baltimore primarily live in small (one, two or no bedroom) row houses and other attached homes.
 Baltimore has a mixture of owner-occupied and renter-occupied housing.

 The housing in Baltimore was primarily built before 1939 ( 45.95%), making the housing stock in Baltimore some of the oldest overall in America, although there is a range of ages of homes in Baltimore.
 The next most important housing age is between 1940-1969 ( 36.19%), followed by between 1970-1999 ( 13.46%).
 There's also some housing in Baltimore built between 2000 and later ( 4.40%).